I am currently interested in the following lines of research:

 Do children and adults think God/Allah can make the impossible, possible?
 Or does God/Allah make the impossible merely improbably?

 I began this line of work as an undergraduate in 2011, working with Dr. Laird Edman at Northwestern College.
-Now, since joining the Childhood Cognition Lab in 2014, together with Dr. Richert and other members of my lab, I currently analyze this line of research through a longitudinal study (PI: Dr. Rebekah Richert) with families from four communities in Southern California:
+After joining the Childhood Cognition Lab at University of California, Riverside in 2014, I continued this line of research with Dr. Rebekah Richert and other members of the lab through a longitudinal study with families from four religious and non-religious communities in Southern California called R'GOD:

 Religiously Non-Affiliated / None